 This article featured numerous eye-opening statistics, listing examples of the attacks including those against the ports of San Diego and Barcelona, and you can read it in full here.

-We couldn’t include that July piece without giving at least a mention to a similar story that ran just a couple of weeks ago in September, based upon growing cases of ransomware in cruise in the aftermath of the Coronavirus outbreak – you can read that piece here.
+We couldn’t include that July piece without giving at least a mention to a similar story that ran just a couple of weeks ago.
+In September we looked at growing cases of ransomware in cruise in the aftermath of the Coronavirus outbreak.

 Top Tips against ransomware